 - If progress rates are still judged to be inadequate despite the delivery of high quality interventions, advice will always be sought from external agencies after parental permission has been obtained and may include referral to:

-- Specialists in other schools, e.g. teaching schools, special schools
+- o Specialists in other schools, e.g. teaching schools, special schools

-- Special Educational Needs 0-25 Team
+- o Special Educational Needs 0-25 Team

-- MASH
+- o MASH

-- Communication and Interaction Team
+- o Communication and Interaction Team

-- Hearing Impairment team
+- o Hearing Impairment team

-- Visual Impairment team
+- o Visual Impairment team

-- Educational Psychologist Service
+- o Educational Psychologist Service

-- Educational Welfare Officers
+- o Educational Welfare Officers

-- Health professionals
+- o Health professionals

-- Social Services
+- o Social Services

-- School Nurse
+- o School Nurse

-- Child & Adolescent Mental Health Service
+- o Child & Adolescent Mental Health Service

 - In addition, the school will involve external agencies as appropriate including health and social services, community and voluntary organisations for advice on meeting the needs of pupils with SEND and in further supporting their families.

-For a very small percentage of pupils, whose needs are significant and complex and the SEND Support required to meet their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local authority to conduct an assessment of education, health and care needs.
-This may result in an Education, Health and Care (EHC) plan being provided.
+- For a very small percentage of pupils, whose needs are significant and complex and the SEND Support required to meet

+their needs cannot reasonably be provided from within the school's own resources, a request will be made to the local

+authority to conduct an assessment of education, health and care needs.
+This may result in an Education, Health and

+Care (EHC) plan being provided.